YoshikuniJujo/simple-cairo/memo/cairo_t.md

 * [x] move the data type `CairoSurfaceT` to module `...Surfaces.CairoSurfaceT`
 * [x] move argCairoPatternT and returnCairoPatternT to `...CairoPatternT`
 * [x] move argCairoT to `...CairoT`
+* [ ] use CairoFormatT pattens of the package cairo-image instead of CairoFormatT values of the module Graphics.Cairo.Values